 With my years of experience as an early childhood educator, I began to align myself with the leaders of the Nature-Based Education Movement and found myself facilitating workshops and speaking at conferences on the power of school gardens.
 I researched and visited outdoor classrooms.

 Ever since that fateful spring day, I’ve been on a mission to inspire teachers, parents, and program directors to reconnect children with Nature by making Outdoor Classrooms and creating nature-based curriculums.

 The foundation of my work is twofold: to inspire teachers & school communities to make their own outdoor classrooms and to do so on a shoestring budget.

 In communicating all the possibilities, I developed a framework for what I call The Four Types of Gardens and a tool shed of methods and resources for cultivating Outdoor Classrooms and Nature Based Teaching.

 - Updates on Professional Development Opportunities

 Be the first to access coupons, specials, and freebies!

-Sign up for “The Seedling” – a monthly email blast full of ideas and insights on cultivating children’s gardens and nature-based curriculums.
+If you’re a teacher, director, or parent who’s interested in getting guidelines and inspiration on how to make, sustain and grow your own one-of-a-kind outdoor classroom, sign up for “The Seedling” – a bi-weekly email blast full of ideas and insights on cultivating children’s gardens and nature-based curriculums.